coreos/fleet/README.md

 [![Build Status](https://travis-ci.org/coreos/fleet.png?branch=master)](https://travis-ci.org/coreos/fleet)

 fleet ties together [systemd](http://coreos.com/using-coreos/systemd) and [etcd](https://github.com/coreos/etcd) into a simple distributed init system.
-Think of it as an extension of systemd that operates at the cluster level instead of the machine level. **This project is very low level and is designed as a foundation for higher order orchestration.**
+Think of it as an extension of systemd that operates at the cluster level instead of the machine level.

-fleet is oriented around systemd units and is not a container manager or orchestration system. fleet supports very basic scheduling of systemd units in a cluster.
+**This project is very low level and is designed as a foundation for higher order orchestration.** fleet is oriented around systemd units and is not a container manager or orchestration system. fleet supports very basic scheduling of systemd units in a cluster.
 Those looking for more complex scheduling requirements or a first-class container orchestration system should check out [Kubernetes](http://kubernetes.io).

+## Current status

+The fleet project is currently being maintained for bug fixes only, and has known [scalability limitations](Documentation/fleet-scaling.md) with its architecture.
+As such, it is not recommended to run fleet clusters larger than 100 nodes.
+The existing maintainers do not intend to add additional major features or significantly rework fleet to address these limitations.

+If you are a developer and wish to help maintain fleet and improve its scalability, please email the [maintainers](MAINTAINERS).

 ## Using fleet